timhawker/pwforecast/README.md

 [TeslaPy](https://github.com/tdorssers/TeslaPy) has great documentation on getting started.
 It even works with two-factor authentication enabled.

-Rather than inherit [TeslaPy](https://github.com/tdorssers/TeslaPy), PwForecast requires an instance of a Tesla class passed to it.
+Rather than inherit, PwForecast requires an instance of a [TeslaPy](https://github.com/tdorssers/TeslaPy) Tesla class passed to it.
 This allows you to configure the object based on your credentials before passing to PwForecast.

 When using PwForecast, Self Powered mode is recommended.
 Time Based Control could be used if you need to charge faster than 1.7kW per Powerwall, but results may be unpredictable.